georchestra/georchestra.github.io/_posts/2015-02-06-geocom2015-announced.md

 ## Heading to Alsace

 We happily announce the same dynamic for 2015.
 The [CIGAL](http://www.cigalsace.org/) (Cooperation Geographic Information in Alsace) partnership have agreed (many thanks to them!) to host GeoCom 2015 in Strasbourg, France.
 The proposed dates are 22-24 june.
-The event is obvioudly free and everyone interested in geOrchestra are warmly invited.
+The event is obviously free and everyone interested in geOrchestra are warmly invited.

 We need you to take your part in topic build-up to better target on expectations and consequently influence the roadmap.
 Thank you in advance for filling-in the [following poll](https://sdi.georchestra.org/limesurvey/index.php/446666/lang-en).